uidaholib/mric_source/about.md

 # About Malcolm M. Renfrew Interdisciplinary Colloquium

 The Malcolm M. Renfrew Interdisciplinary Colloquium (MRIC) is a long standing series of lectures by distinguished members of the University of Idaho community presenting and describing their approach to teaching and/or research in their respective disciplines.
 The lectures explore the specific subjects and methodologies that define the disciplines within which the speakers work.
+In 2015, the colloquium received the university's award for excellence in interdisciplinary and collaborative efforts.

-The colloquium is named in honor of Professor Malcolm M. Renfrew, esteemed chemist, teacher, artist, trombonist, philanthropist, and Vandal.
+The colloquium is named in honor of Professor Malcolm M. Renfrew (1910-2013), esteemed chemist, teacher, artist, trombonist, philanthropist, and Vandal.
 Professor Renfrew has combined an interest in science with enduring interests in the arts and humanities.
 An important and influential chemist and teacher, Professor Renfrew is also an accomplished painter.
 His robust curiosity made Professor Renfrew a fixture in the early years of the University Interdisciplinary Colloquium, providing important and helpful guidance to the series directors.
+The series was renamed after Professor Renfrew in 2010 on his 100th birthday.

 ## About the Web Archive